alex9smith/gdelt-doc-api/README.md

 - `domain` - Return articles from the specified domain.
 Does not require an exact match so passing "cnn.com" will match articles from `cnn.com`, `subdomain.cnn.com` and `notactuallycnn.com`.
 - `domain_exact` - Similar to `domain`, but requires an exact match.
 - `country` - Return articles published in a country or list of countries, formatted as the FIPS 2 letter country code.
+- `language` - Return articles published in the given language, formatted as the ISO 639 language code.
 - `theme` - Return articles that cover one of GDELT's GKG Themes.
 A full list of themes can be found [here](http://data.gdeltproject.org/api/v2/guides/LOOKUP-GKGTHEMES.TXT)
 - `near` - Return articles containing words close to each other in the text.
 Use `near()` to construct. eg. `near = near(5, "airline", "climate")`.
 - `repeat` - Return articles containing a single word repeated at least a number of times.
 Use `repeat()` to construct. eg. `repeat =repeat(3, "environment")`, or `multi_repeat()` if you want to use multiple restrictions eg. `repeat = multi_repeat([(2, "airline"), (3, "airport")], "AND")`